jreyes88/Web-Accessibility/Introduction to Web Accessibility and WCAG 2.1/Section 4 - Structuring a Web Form/4-group-related-controls.md

 ## WCAG 2.1 Satisfaction

 - **H71:** Providing a description for groups of form controls using fieldset and legend elements
-- **1.3.1 Info and Relationships:** Information, structure, and relationships conveyed through presentation can be progammatically determined or are available in text (level A)
+- **1.3.1 Info and Relationships:** Information, structure, and relationships conveyed through presentation can be programmatically determined or are available in text (level A)

 ## Summary